dylanpieper/chatalot/README.md

 ## Load Package

 Run `library(hellmer)` to get started.
-This package attaches `ellmer` on load for easy access to the chat models.
+This package attaches `ellmer` on load for access to the chat models.

 ## Basic Usage